dell/csm-docs/content/docs/getting-started/installation/helm/modules/observability/_index.md

 ## Updating Storage System Credentials

-If storage system credentials are updated in the CSI Driver, update Container Storage Module Observability with the new credentials
+If storage system credentials are updated in the CSI Driver, update Container Storage Modules Observability with the new credentials

-### When Container Storage Module for Observability uses the Authorization module
+### When Container Storage Modules for Observability uses the Authorization module

-All storage system requests by Container Storage Module Observability will go through the Authorization module.
+All storage system requests by Container Storage Modules Observability will go through the Authorization module.
 Perform the following steps:

 #### Update the Authorization Module Token
 {{< hide class="1" >}}